Preservation activities at the François-Mitterrand Library consist of the following:

 - Custom document packaging: the workshop has a cutting table, enabling it to produce large quantities of custom boxes

-The department also has a workshop for preparing documents for internal exhibitions (backing, framing, and making support media).
+The Technical section also has a workshop for preparing documents for internal exhibitions (backing, framing, and making support media).